 Support, advice and guidance

-*In certain circumstances, the Student Affairs representative may be required to act and share information with the persons concerned or with third parties.
-As a general rule, the student will be asked for permission to share confidential information with third parties.
+*In certain circumstances, the Student Affairs representatives may be required to act and share information with the persons concerned or with third parties.
+As a general rule, the student or the PhD candidate will be asked for permission to share confidential information with third parties.

 Individual Support > Social Consultation > Psychotherapeutic Consultation